manan30/manan30/README.md

 ## A little bit about me

-I,m a enthusiatic Full Stack Developer working with all kinds of web technologies.
+I,m an enthusiastic Full Stack Developer working with all kinds of web technologies.
 I am passionate about working with frontend technologies and tools and always keep on learning new things.
-I also like to read about deepest mysteries of the universe and try to ponder about abstract things.
-I'm also an aspiring chef and love to cook soul satisfying and delightful recipes.
+I also like to read about the deepest mysteries of the universe and try to ponder abstract things.
+I'm also an aspiring chef and love to cook soul-satisfying and delightful recipes.
 I love contributing back to the open-source community.
 I am also open to doing freelance projects, so please reach out to me if you are interested in creating web apps of any kind.

-- 🔭 I’m currently working on React, GraphQL, Firebase, Node, JavaScript, HTML5, CSS3, Gatsby
+- 🔭 Currently working on React, GraphQL, Firebase, Node, JavaScript, HTML5, CSS3, Gatsby
-- 👯 I’m looking to collaborate on JavaScript projects
+- 👯 Looking to collaborate on JavaScript projects

 ### Here are the places you can find me on the internet